 - Step 1.
 If a conversation with the instructor has not resulted in a satisfactory explanation of the grade/evaluation, a student must initiate an appeal in writing within sixty (60) days from the date of the grade or action.
-This written appeal should be sent to the instructor responsible for the evaluation and to the Associate Dean for Academics and Student Success.
+This written appeal should be sent to the instructor responsible for the evaluation and the Program Director.
 The student and the faculty member shall mutually attempt to resolve the appeal within two (2) weeks of the instructor and others receiving the appeal letter. - Step 2.
-If an appeal is not resolved at Step 1, the student shall have the option of submitting within five (5) days of the completion of Step 1, a written appeal, including all necessary documentation and evidence, directly to the chairperson of the Esperanza College Educational Policies and Curriculum Committee, with a copy of the materials provided to the Associate Dean for Academics and Student Success.
+If an appeal is not resolved at Step 1, the student shall have the option of submitting within five (5) days of the completion of Step 1, a written appeal, including all necessary documentation and evidence, directly to the chairperson of the Esperanza College Educational Policies and Curriculum Committee (Associate Dean for Academic and Student Success).
 If the faculty member involved is a member of this committee, s/he shall not participate in the process.
 The Educational Policies and Curriculum Committee shall normally submit a written response to the student within two (2) weeks following the receipt of the written statement of the problem.
-A copy of the response also shall be provided to the instructor and the Associate Dean for Academics and Student Success. - Step 3.
-If no mutually satisfactory decision has been reached at Step 2, the student may submit another written appeal, with all documentation attached, to the Associate Dean for Academics and Student Success.
+A copy of the response also shall be provided to the instructor and the Executive Dean. - Step 3.
+If no mutually satisfactory decision has been reached at Step 2, the student may submit another written appeal, with all documentation attached, to the Executive Dean.
 Such an appeal shall be made within one (1) week following the receipt of the written response of the chairperson or the Educational Policies and Curriculum Committee.
-The Associate Dean for Academics and Student Success shall investigate the problem as presented in the documentation and shall notify the parties involved of his/her decision within two (2) weeks of the receipt of the appeal.
+The Executive Dean shall investigate the problem as presented in the documentation and shall notify the parties involved of his/her decision within two (2) weeks of the receipt of the appeal.